NateM135/NateM135.github.io/_posts/2021-07-27-thm-sweet-tooth-inc.md

 ![](/assets/img/2021-07-28-08-40-57.png)

 From the nmap scan, we know this in InfluxDB version 1.3.
-Let's look at the HTTP API documentation for it:
+Let's look at the documentation for this (as there is an HTTP server running):

 https://docs.influxdata.com/influxdb/v1.3/tools/api/

 There are a few endpoints: